California is the most expensive place to own a dog, study says

 While the love and companionship of a dog is priceless, ownership is not.

-California, already known for its high cost of living expenses, has ranked as the most expansive place to own a dog, according to a new study from Market Watch.
+California, already known for its high cost of living expenses, is ranked as the most expensive place to own a dog, according to a new study from Market Watch.

 California dog owners pay an average of $35,452 over their dog’s lifetime, the highest of any state, researchers found.